Four-Continents/cs207project/README.md

 1. First update master: ```git checkout master```
 2. Pull into master ```git pull``` from master branch
 3. Check back into your branch: ```git checkout yourbranchname```
-4. To merge master into your current branch: ```git merge master``` (NOTE BE CAREFUL about this.
-If there are any of the same files that were changed concurrently changed on your branch and master, you will need to manually resolve the merge conflicts).
+4. To merge master into your current branch: ```git merge master``` (NOTE BE CAREFUL.
+If any of the same files were changed concurrently on your branch and master, you will need to manually resolve merge conflicts).

 ## Collaboration Docs